 First-time freshman students live together in residence halls.
 Freshman women live in North and West Halls and men live in Memorial and Hicks Halls.
-In most instances, upperclassman transfer students will be placed with other upperclassman students in other residence halls.
+Depending on availability, upperclassmen transfers may live together in Hicks Hall, or North Hall or one of our upperclassmen residence halls.
 Beginning in June freshmen will have the opportunity to have a hand in choosing their roommate.
 To do this, you will need to sign in to myGCC and click on “Roommate Finder” on the left-hand side of the page under the New Student tab.
 Please note that roommate requests must be mutual in order to be assigned.
 If you prefer to have the College match you with a roommate, please complete the Lifestyle Preferences portion of the Roommate Finder tool.
 This information will be used to find the most compatible roommate for you.
 Housing is assigned in the order deposits were received.

 2. How and when will I find out who my roommate(s) will be?

 You should complete Roommate Finder information and begin corresponding with potential roommates at the beginning of May.
 The final deadline for submitting roommate requests as stated in the communication received by students.
 Housing assignments will begin to be distributed in mid-July via your Grove City College email account only; room assignments will not be given out over the phone.
 These assignments are subject to change through the beginning of the school year because of student attrition.